Last updated: 11 March 2017.

 Whenever I visit a new beach, I can’t help but compare it to some of the incredible ones I’ve had the fortune of visiting so far.
 As much as I battle to retain my childlike excitement when checking out somewhere new, a small part of me is always a little disappointed if it doesn’t live up to expectations.
 And for Tulum, my expectations were sky high.

-You’ll find Tulum on the Yucatan coast of Mexico, about a 45 minute drive from where we were basing ourselves in Playa del Carmen.
-It’s a huge tourist destination for the country, thanks to its spectacular location overlooking the Caribbean sea.
-It’s best known, however, for being home to some gorgeous cliff-top Mayan ruins — some of the last ever inhabited.
+You’ll find Tulum on the Yucatan coast of Mexico, about a 45 minute drive from Playa del Carmen.
+It’s a huge tourist destination for the country, thanks to its spectacular location overlooking the Caribbean sea, but it’s best known for being home to some gorgeous cliff-top Mayan ruins — some of the last ever inhabited.

 I’ll let you in on a secret.
 If you’re going to be visiting Tulum, you should absolutely be waiting to get inside when the gates open at 8 in the morning.
-Everything we’d read mentioned the heaving crowds and dozens of tour buses, so if we were going to avoid them, we were going to be early.
+Everything we’d read online had mentioned the heaving crowds and dozens of tour buses, so if we knew that if we were going to stand any chance of avoiding them, we would need to be early.
 We arranged to meet our friend Brian at 7 a.m., and we were in a colectivo (a shared minivan) just a few moments later.

-Forty-five minutes later, we were first in the queue and excitedly buying our tickets.
+I couldn’t believe it when we were first in the queue, and we excitedly bought our tickets as soon as we arrived.
 We rushed through the turnstile, jumping for joy at the sight lay out before us.

 We had the entire grounds to ourselves.